Description

 MaxDuration:

-• The maximum time in days below previous high water mark over 5 years of Bond ETF Rotation Strategy is 217 days, which is smaller, thus better compared to the benchmark AGG (917 days) in the same period.
+• The maximum days below previous high over 5 years of Bond ETF Rotation Strategy is 217 days, which is smaller, thus better compared to the benchmark AGG (944 days) in the same period.

-• During the last 3 years, the maximum days below previous high is 217 days, which is lower, thus better than the value of 666 days from the benchmark.
+• Compared with AGG (693 days) in the period of the last 3 years, the maximum days below previous high of 217 days is lower, thus better.

 AveDuration: